 Package ID: tman (0x008d)

 Description: This package allows traffic descriptors to be defined for a stream and allows policing to be explicitly enabled.
 Version 1 is defined for a single traffic flow per H.248 stream.
 Version 2 supports multiple traffic flows per H.248 stream.

+Only traffic flow components are subject of traffic rate policing which are routed through the context (i.e., with end-to-end significance).
+Ingress traffic, which is terminated in the H.248 SEP/termination, is excluded from traffic rate policing.

 Version: 2